Mr-Mappie/mappie/website/src/posts/object-mapping/posts/multiple-sources.md

     }
 }
 ```

+When multiple source parameters are used, and there are multiple properties with the same name in these source
+parameters, Mappie will not construct an implicit mapping using either of those properties.
+This would be an
+arbitrary choice, and not transparent.

 Note that these multiple source mappers have less built-in functionality, most notable mapping
 lists and sets as described in  [List & Sets](/object-mapping/lists-and-sets/).